Dive planning

 How do you get that to work?

-As a simple rule of thumb, even after no-stop dives, it’s good to allow at least five minutes for the last ten meters: one from 10 to 5m, three for the safety stop, one more to the surface.
+As a simple rule of thumb: even after no-decompression dives, it is good to plan at least five minutes for the last ten meters.
+We take one minute to get from 10 to 5 meters, three for the safety stop, and then at least another minute to the surface.

 Yes, another whole minute to the surface!
 The end of the safety stop does not mean that you now shoot to the surface via power inflator.
 You just elegantly take another minute and go up slowly, really: SLOWLY.